-Prerequisite: Studio Art & Drawing and Painting (or teacher recommendation)

-This year long course is an introduction to working with clay.
+Prerequisite: Studio in Art & Drawing & Painting, or teacher recommendation This year long course is an introduction to working with clay.
 Students will learn several building processes (pinch, slab, coil, throwing) and glazing techniques and applications.
 Students will be gaining the knowledge and skills necessary to work with clay and apply it to create work that includes their own artistic voice. \Juniors & Seniors are eligible for up to 6 JCC credits (one time).